 - The minimum share capital is CHF 20,000

 - Swiss nationals, or EU nationals who are residents of Switzerland must comprise a majority of the board and directors

-All the initial details need to be given to the Commercial Register, and this will include details about the shareholders and directors.
+All the initial details need to be given to the Swiss Federal Commercial Registry, and this will include details about the shareholders and directors.

 Any subsequent transfer of shares is not disclosed in a public record:

 - Should the company be audited; the interest of the company administrators in the shares of the company will need to be disclosed to the auditors.

 - For cantonal tax returns; any Swiss resident will need to disclose their interest in the company.

 - Any purchase or sale of shares made through a notarial deed, through a Swiss notary, while not public, will remain in the record of the notary’s protocol.